 Energy 2 by Alexander Macdonald-Buchanan

-And around the Ring Pond there are three pieces of sculptural seating by Wendell Castle, the likes of which had been placed outside New York's Museum of Arts and Design, where the designer-craftsman had a retrospective last year.
+And around the Ring Pond there are three pieces of sculptural seating by Wendell Castle, the likes of which had been placed outside New York's technology-to-take-his-sculptures-to-new-heights-new-york-museum-of-art-and-design">Museum of Arts and Design, where the designer-craftsman had a retrospective last year.
 At MAD, the hustle and bustle of Columbus Circle sadly drowned out Castle’s organic forms.
 But here they look right at home, their leaning cones flanked by gently curved topiaries.

 A duo of reflective works, by Cristina Iglesias and Richard Hudson, are also made more compelling by the verdant landscape.
 Nested among trees, Iglesias's Habitación Vegetal XV (Doble Pasaje) has a mirrored exterior, which belies the ornate vines carved into its passageways.
 The boundaries of art and nature fall apart as the viewer peers in.
 Hudson’s Tear, a giant teardrop that appears to have freshly fallen on the ground, overlooks and reflects the meandering River Derwent and a 400-year-old bridge.
 Both works leave a sharp impression while seeming almost transparent.